vovgou/loxodon-framework/Assets/LoxodonFramework/Readme.txt

 	Added AES CTR encryption algorithm, and supports stream encryption and the "Seek" feature of encrypted stream.
 	Fixed bugs on the UWP.
 	Fixed a bug that failed to compile on the ios platform.
+	Added System.Type.IsSZArray to the blacklist to avoid errors when xlua generates code.

 version 1.8.9
 	Added CoroutineTask.